-First things first, don’t be afraid you’ve pulled the death tarot card!
+First things first, don’t be afraid if you’ve pulled the death tarot card!
 Along with the Tower and the Devil, Death is one of the most feared cards in a Tarot deck.
 This is normal since most people fear dying and any card representing such a thing would naturally be viewed as negative.

 Thankfully, it doesn’t have to be so.
 The ‘death’ represented by this Major Arcana card is almost always a symbolic one, symbolizing the end to situations and connections that no longer serve us in a positive way.